JeffDeCola/concourse-resource-template/docs/_includes/README.md

 #### PART 2 - GET Something

-In this example, I will mimic a fetch and place a file `get_fetch.json` in the working directory.
+In this example, I will mimic a fetch some STUFF and place a file `get_fetch.json` in the working directory.

 #### PART 3 - Output